 A smaller home also means less overall labor, so the job might get finished in three hours instead of dealing with a 5-hour project.
 You can save even more if you have everything packed and ready to go before your professional movers arrive to start loading the truck.

 If your studio is packed with furniture and boxes, then your costs will expand.
-Your estimate will involve the exact number of items that you want the movers to take to your new place.
+Your estimate will involve the exact number of items you want the movers to take to your new place.

 Cost to Move a 2-Bedroom Apartment

 You’ll usually need to have a bigger truck to move a 2-bedroom apartment in NYC as well, which means the final cost goes up as well.
-It is not unusual for the final expense to be somewhere around $2,000 (or more) depending on the exact number of items to be moved.
+It is not unusual for the final expense to be somewhere around $2,000 (or more), depending on the exact number of items to be moved.

 How Much Does It Cost to Move from a House?

-The cost of moving if you are moving from house-to-house depends on how many items you need to put onto the truck.
+The cost of moving if you are moving from house to house depends on how many items you need to put onto the truck.
 If you have a 3-bedroom home with beds, dressers, tables, living room furniture, and several appliances that are coming along with you, then your in-home estimate could be well above $4,000.

-If you live in a smaller home and don’t have many items that you need to pack up, then the cost could be similar to the expense of moving a 1-bedroom apartment.
+If you live in a smaller home and don’t have many items that you need to pack up, then the cost could be similar to the expense of moving to a 1-bedroom apartment.